albbaous/GWAS_phenotype/README.md

 Z states for z-scaling and ln states for natural logarithm.
 ```

+To do this you need:
+1. Compute the natural logarithm (ln or log in R).
+2. Perform z-scaling (standardization) for each of the variables.
+3. Multiply each standardized value by the corresponding constant, and sum up the results.

+Run the R script saved here as `metabohealth.R`
+---

 ## Just saving these here as it is the UKB IDs mapped to the names of variables in the Deelen paper:
 ```
 library(tibble)